 India and Pakistan yesterday (August 12) completed the exchange of their High Commission staffs after three months of diplomatic manoeuvres.

-India and Pakistan yesterday (August 12) completed the exchange of their High Commission staffs after three months of diplomatic manoeuvres.
+Background: India and Pakistan yesterday (August 12) completed the exchange of their High Commission staffs after three months of diplomatic manoeuvres.
 Both High Commissions have been closed since Bangla Desh fighters seized the Pakistan High Commission in calcutta on April 26.
 It has remained in their hands ever since, although the Pakistan staff have been allowed to stay there.

 Yesterday's repatriation, involving 287 members of both countrys' delegations, was organised by the Swiss mediators.
 The exchange took place by airlifts aboard Swiss and Iranian aircraft.